AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 # Hoare triples

-Hoare logic is program formalization method proposed by Tony Hoare in 1969 in a paper entitled *An Axiomatic Basis for Computer Programming*.
+Hoare logic is a program formalization method proposed by Tony Hoare in 1969 in a paper entitled *An Axiomatic Basis for Computer Programming*.
 This method defines :